Grades 4 - 8

 Topics of Study:

-Birth of Earth and a brief history of our planet • Plate tectonics • Engineering for earthquakes • Volcanoes • Deep sea vents and life at extremes • Life beyond Earth • Mission to Mars • Robotic rovers • Earth’s atmosphere • Weather and extreme weather • Climate and climate change• Engineering wind power
+Birth of Earth and a brief history of our planet • Plate tectonics • Engineering for earthquakes • Volcanoes • Deep sea vents and life at extremes • Life beyond Earth • Mission to Mars • Robotic chariots • Earth’s atmosphere • Weather, climate, and climate change • Engineering wind power • Environmental passion projects

 Skills We Teach:

-Developing a science vocabulary • Formulating questions • Making scientific predictions • Collaborating on engineering projects • Graphing • Designing and building models • Making observations • Analyzing evidence • Drawing conclusions • Sharing results via lab reports and presentations
+Developing a science vocabulary • Formulating questions • Making scientific predictions • Collaborating on engineering projects • Graphing • Designing and building models • Making observations • Analyzing evidence • Drawing conclusions • Sharing results via presentations

 • Spanish in Grade 6